reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ![Cancelled Transaction](./Cancelled%20Transaction.gif)

-If transaction is successful, the output received should look like:
+If the transaction is successful, the output received should look like this:

 For Seller: